vict-shevchenko/reactive-mobx-form/README.md

 1. Zero configuration (I will not lie, you will still need some for not standard cases)
 2. Easy to learn and start with
 3. Preferable over own solutions (I hope it to be)

-## Capabilities
-Its now possible:
-1. Render simple one level forms
-2. Validate fields, see **validatorjs** docs
-3. Render multi-level fields with `ControlSection` Component
-4. Render filed, that contains array of data.
-Both singe item array, or array of objects with `ControlArray`
-5. Render Dynamic forms, where subform appear or replace existing one.
-(Wizard type forms)
-6. Use `ComputedControl` component to render fields, which values is computed base of other form values
-7. Submit a form

 ## Dependency
 reactive-mobx-forms depends directly on: